 What Can I Expect After My Treatment?

 Immediately following the treatment, the area may appear a bit red and swollen, and feel a bit sun or wind-burnt.
 Following the treatment, patients can immediately return to their normal activities.
 Because some redness may occur, sunscreen should be applied to any treated areas exposed to the sun, as well as kept out of direct sun as much as possible for a minimum of 2 weeks.
 It is also good to recognize that any brown spots or age spots will appear somewhat darker for a few days before flaking off.
 This is perfectly normal and expected, and a good sign that the IPL is doing exactly what it's supposed to!

 How Many Treatments Does It Take?

 The ideal number of treatments will depend on your skin and the issues you wish to address.
 Most patients will need between 2 and 5 treatments to achieve their desired goal.

-Although patients experience few side effects, those most commonly noticed are slight reddening and local swelling of the skin, similar to sunburn.
-These effects typically last only a matter of hours.
+Although patients experience few side effects, those most commonly noticed are slight reddening and local swelling of the skin, similar to sunburn, along with darkening of treated dark spots and age spots prior to their flaking off.
+Any discomfort following treatment typically lasts only a matter of hours, or for very specific conditions a few days.
 In rare instances, blistering may occur.
 Avoid hot baths, hot tubs and saunas for 24 hours.
-Aloe Vera or cortisone cream may be applied.
+Aloe Vera or cortisone cream may be applied if needed.